jayden-n/cinephoria/README.md

 # Cinephoria 🍿

-Cinephoria is a Netflix-inspired UI movies-collection website that allows users to create their account with user login authentication, which then helps them to save their favorite movies to their account!
+Cinephoria is a Netflix-inspired UI movies-collection website that allows users to create their account with Firebase login authentication, which then helps them to save/remove their favorite movies to/from their account!

 ## Available Scripts